A Dose of Truth: COVID-19 Vaccine Myths: What Orange County Residents Need to Know

 Myth: The COVID-19 vaccine is unsafe because it was developed so quickly.

 Fact: Although it was developed in record time, the vaccine has gone through FDA’s rigorous process to meet all safety standards.
-No steps were skipped or shortcuts were taken, and the vaccine is proven safe and effective.
+No steps were skipped and no shortcuts were taken.
+The vaccine is proven safe and effective.
+In addition, the research behind the vaccines that use messenger-RNA (mRNA) have been going on for more than 30 years.
+This many years’ worth of established research has allowed these mRNA vaccinations to be ready at a faster speed.

 Myth: I have already had COVID-19, so I do not need the vaccine.